simonwangcode/MaskDetect/README.md

-# AI-based Face Mask Detection
+# AI-Based Face Mask Detection
 <p>This application uses machine learning to detect the presence of face masks in an image or in real time through video stream.
 MaskDetect was built with Python and Tensorflow. </p>

 # Detecting Face Masks In Images